SparkJiao/KK-s-Paperlist/README.md

 # KK's Paperlist
-List papers for machine learning, deep learning, reinforcement learning, NLP or something interesting.
+A list of papers for machine learning, deep learning, reinforcement learning, NLP or something interesting.
 Recommendations or contributions are all welcome!

 ## Table of Contents